 The tongue of a blue whale weighs as much as an elephant and is so big a whole football team could stand on it.

 Most blue whales migrate to cold waters to find food and to warmer waters to breed.
 Females usually give birth to a calf once every two or three years after a gestation period (pregnancy) of up to 12 months.

-A blue whale calf can drink over 500 litres of its mother's milk every day.
+A blue whale calf can drink 250 litres of its mother's milk every day.
 It is weaned after around six months.

 The major blood vessel of a blue whale’s heart is so big that a baby could crawl through it.

 During their four-month migration, they eat very little, surviving mostly on reserves of blubber.

 Although hunting blue whales has been banned for a long time, they are still an endangered species with an estimated worldwide population of 10,000 - 25,000.